farhad-pourkamali/ProgrammingForDataScience/README.md

 # Programming For Data Science
-This repo contains lecture notes and other course materials for MATH 1376: Programming for Data Science at CU Denver.
+This repo contains lecture notes and other course materials for "Programming for Data Science".

 | Lecture        | Description                                  | YouTube Video     |
 |-------------|----------------------------------------------|-----------------|